 For today, I’ll say this.
 I believe there’s always a way, if you’re willing to get creative, be patient, and let in a little guidance.
 You just might need help for the doubt part and the “How” part.
 Both are resolvable.

 When to get help:

-I’ve noticed people don’t seem to know they can get help with clarity.
+I’ve noticed people don’t seem to know they can get help to find clarity.
 They think they should already know what they want before they can get help from someone like a life coach.
 But finding clarity is a big part of what I help with as a coach.

 So it’s funny, yet sad, when people contact me and want help, but tell me they might be a hopeless case since they don’t know what they want.
 I tell them not to worry.
 That’s what I help with.